prettymuchbryce/http-status-codes/README.md

 ## Migrating from v1.x.x

-http-status-codes v2 is mostly backwards compatible with v1, there is a single breaking change and two recommended changes.
+http-status-codes v2 is mostly backwards compatible with v1.
+There is a single breaking change and two recommended changes.

-### Breaking Change 'Server Error'
+#### [Breaking Change] 'Server Error'

-The reason phrase for the status code 500 has been changed from 'Server Error' to 'Internal Server Error'.
+The reason phrase for the status code `500` has been changed from `"Server Error"` to `"Internal Server Error"`.
 This is the correct phrase according to RFC7231.
-If you have code that relies on the result of `getStatusText(500)` or `getReasonPhrase('Server Error')`, then this could affect you.
+If you are migrating from v1, and have code that relies on the result of `getStatusText(500)` or `getReasonPhrase('Server Error')`, then this could affect you.

-### Non-breaking change getStatusText renamed getReasonPhrase
+#### [Non-breaking change] getStatusText renamed getReasonPhrase

-The function getStatusText has been renamed to getReasonPhrase.
-The old function is still available but may be deprecated in a future version.
-To fix this, simply rename `getStatusText()` to `getReasonPhrase()`.
+The function `getStatusText` has been renamed to `getReasonPhrase`.
+The old function is still available, but may be deprecated in a future version.
+To fix this simply rename instances of `getStatusText()` to `getReasonPhrase()`.
 The function is otherwise the same as it was before.

-### Non-breaking change StatusCodes
+#### [Non-breaking change] StatusCodes

 In http-status-codes v1, Status Codes were exported directly from the top-level module. i.e. `HttpStatus.OK`.
-In v2 all Status Codes live under an object called `HttpStatus.StatusCodes`.
+In v2 all Status Codes live under an object called `StatusCodes`. i.e. `HttpStatus.StatusCodes.OK`.
 We made this change to cater to TypeScript users who prefer a dedicated value with an enum type.
 The previous values are still exported, but we won't continue to update them.
 Please migrate if you're using the old-style imports.

 ## Proposing a new status code

 If you'd like to propose a new status code, feel free to update "codes.json" with the necessary information and open a pull request.
-No need to modify source code or even this README.
+There is no need to modify source code or even this README.
-The update-codes script will handle this all for you.
+This is done automatically by `npm run update-codes`.

-In general, we try to include only codes that have an official RFC and have been approved, however exceptions will be made if the code is already in widespread use in the wild.
+In general, we try to include only codes that have an official RFC and have been approved, however exceptions can be made if the code is already in widespread use in the wild.

 ## Steps to build and publish